PRSAR Cold Case Unit

 COLD CASES AND CLANDESTINE GRAVES

-The PRSAR Cold Case Team is an elite team that has received education and training in the location of clandestine graves and investigation of cold cases.
+The PRSAR Cold Case Team is an elite group of volunteer professionals and scientists that has received education and training in the location of clandestine graves and investigation of cold cases.
 We have had the opportunity to train others at the national level in the detection of human remains.
 We utilize a high level multidisciplinary method to locate clandestine graves and shed light on cold cases.

 WHAT WE DO: